murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

 ## Variations

 ### Test Constants
+Another approach that can help reduce duplication in the tests is by using Tests Constants.
+Those constants can be initialed:
+1. using the Test Data Builder or calling constructor directly
+1. in a separate class or the Test Class it self.

+For example, we can initialize the instances of France and Germany this way:

+    import static com.murex.tbw.domain.country.Currency.EURO;
+    import static com.murex.tbw.domain.country.Language.GERMAN;
+    import static com.murex.tbw.domain.country.CountryTestBuilder.aCountry;

+    public final class TestConstants {
+        public final Country FRANCE = new Country("France", EURO, Language.FRENCH);

+        public final Country GERMANY = aCountry()
+                .withName("Germany")
+                .withCurrency(EURO)
+                .withLanguage(GERMAN)
+                .build();
+    }

 ### Dealing with dependencies in constructors with JUnitRules or RAII

 inject a fake (cf Working effectively with Legacy Code)